 About CMPA Council

-The CMPA is governed by an elected council of 30 practising physicians who, working together and with CMPA management, foster the long-term success of the Association.
+The CMPA is governed by an elected Council of 30 practising physicians who, working together and with CMPA management, foster the long-term success of the Association.
 Each year, approximately one-third of the positions on council are scheduled for nomination and election.
 The council meets quarterly to foster the long-term success of the Association.

 Responsibilities of Council and councillors